gradle/gradle/design-docs/managed-model.md

 #### Open issues

+- Ignores protected and private methods. eg can have an abstract protected method
 - Abstract class should be able to provide a custom `toString()` implementation, should only be able to use inherent properties of the object.

 ### Managed type implemented as abstract class can have generative getters